SOUND FOUNTAIN

 If the mechanical adjustments and alignments of turntable, cartridge and arm have been made correctly, even the simplest turntable and cartridge can bring joy.

-All these adjustments are interrelated.
+All the adjustments are interrelated.

-Click on a button to go immediately to the subject of your choice.
+Click on a button to go immediately to

 This drawing of the stereo groove may look frightening.
 Yet...